kenos1/save-suroi-together/README.md

 - Not making `#dev-private` read-only for Designrs (they literally know the content of the next update, there is no harm in telling them the implementation details)
 - Allowing **the developers of the game** -- the people who implement features of the game for you -- to at least have their input considered
-  - The HP-18 nerf
+  - The HP-18 nerf (none of the actual developer team approved this)
-  - The Barrett damage value
+  - The Barrett damage value (only one person had the veto power to set the damage value to a specific number)
 - The very inconsistent art style that applies to most obstacles in game (main exception are guns, massive credit to eiπ for keeping guns consistent)
 - The 3+ meme languages in the game's translations file (one was already enough and that one was intended to be for testing purposes, but kept for fun)

 ### The 123OP Situation

+This situation concerns the [v0.10.0 trailer](https://www.youtube.com/watch?v=Ccl9qnryAT8).
+The former trailer editor, 123OP, had his trailer edited without his consent.

+This is a problem because he never intended it to have the NCS music choice in the video, which ruined the video's sync.
+It illustrates how inconsiderate the owners of the game are treating the contributors of the game.
+Consequently, he also quitted editing videos for the game's trailer, which is a real shame as his editing was good.

 [Video Link](https://www.youtube.com/watch?v=27HQq6dNqKw)